Introduction to Kanban Methodology

 In this methodology, the business people and developers are must work together daily throughout the projects.
-The best architects, requirements, designers and developers emerge from self organise team.
+The best architects, requirements, designers and developers emerge from self organize team.

 8. Deliver With New Ideas

-The main idea behind Kanban approach is to improve the team quality and process as it supports the new ideas from the teams in each phase of workflow.
+The main idea behind the Kanban approach is to improve the team quality and process as it supports the new ideas from the teams in each phase of the workflow.

 9. Just In Time Development

 The development of application based on the customer demand i.e. approach of pull system not push.
-In this methodology we develop an application not push to client directly.
-It indicates what to develop, how to develop and when to develop.
-It provides a good quality with new feature product.
+In this methodology, we develop an application not to push to a client directly.
+It indicates what to develop, how to develop, and when to develop.
+It provides good quality with new feature product.

 10. Welcome to Incremental Change

-This methodology enables the incremental changes at any stages of the workflow with continous delivery of the product.
+This methodology enables incremental changes at any stage of the workflow with continuous delivery of the product.
 It welcomes changing requirements, even late in development.